MicrosoftDocs/SupportArticles-docs/Outlook/Client/performance/performance-issues-if-too-many-items-or-folders.md

 **Limit the Sync window**

- To reduce the number of items that are stored locally, limit the synchronization window that’s used for shared folders.
+ To reduce the number of items that are stored locally, limit the synchronization window that's used for shared folders.
 Doing this can improve performance.

 > [!IMPORTANT]
 > Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, [back up the registry for restoration](https://support.microsoft.com/topic/how-to-back-up-and-restore-the-registry-in-windows-855140ad-e318-2a13-2829-d428a2ab0692) in case problems occur.